cockroachdb/docs/v22.1/use-changefeeds.md

 ## Changefeeds on tables with column families

-<span class="version-tag">New in v22.1:</span> You can create changefeeds on tables with more than one [column family](column-families.html).
+{% include_cached new-in.html version=v22.1 %} You can create changefeeds on tables with more than one [column family](column-families.html).
 Changefeeds will emit individual messages per column family on a table.

 To target a table with multiple column families, set the [`split_column_families` option](create-changefeed.html#split-column-families) when creating a changefeed: